PixelStudios138/9CT-Task-3/PROJECT_DEVELOPMENT.md

 ## Phase 1
 ### Question
-My question for this project is: "What is the most popular Australian album?"
+My question for this project is: "What is the most popular Australian rock album?"

 ### Hypothesis
-#### Australian pub rock is a fairly popular genre, with 40 year old Australians listening to it
+#### Back In Black is the most poplar Australian rock album

 ---

-My hypothesis is: "Australian pub rock is a fairly popular genre, with 40 year old Australians listening to it".
-The reason for this hypothesis is that australian pub rock rarely made it big overseas (apart from AC/DC).
+My hypothesis is: "Back In Black is the most popular Australian rock album".
+This stems from the fact that
 ### Functional And Non-Functional Requirements
 Functional Requirements:
 - Successfully create and load the dataset